andrewetobin/checks-for-understanding/module-2/backend/week_one.md

 GET /restaurants/edit edits one restaurant**

 16. What's a migration?
+  **building the database, the command to build a table and its columns**

-17. When you create a migration, does it automatically modify your database?
+17. When you create a migration, does it automatically modify your database? **nothing changes until the command rake db:migrate occurs**

 18. How does a model relate to a database?
 **model creates an object for the database to store**